 Therefore, the punishment for thieves depends on the jurisprudence of the time and the country of residency.

-But in any case, as Dr. Khalifa’s statement above, the word in the Qur’an does not mean amputating, but only slightly cutting by marking!
+In any case, as Dr. Khalifa’s statement above, the word in The Qur’an does not mean amputating, but only slightly cutting by marking!